yukoff/phinx/docs/commands.rst

         $ phinx schema:load -e development

-This will remove all existing database tables.
+This command will remove all existing database tables.
 You will be asked to confirm this operation.
-If you want to skip the confirmation, add the ``--destroy`` parameter
+If you want to skip the confirmation, add the ``--destroy`` parameter.

 .. code-block:: bash

         $ phinx schema:load -e development --destroy

+If you have configured multiple migration paths, you will have to pick one.
+It makes no sense to have multiple initial schemas.

 Configuration File Parameter
 ----------------------------